fbpx

 While many of us look forward to the 4th of July and all the festivities that come along with it, it can be one of the hardest days (weeks!) for our animals.
 Many animals are very frightened, if not panicked by the sound of fireworks, other loud noises and large crowds.
 If your animal flees, cowers, trembles, hides, stops eating, pins their ears or tucks their tail when they hear loud noises, they may need a little extra support during our Independence Day celebrations.
 You can read more about being your dog’s best friend here, including helpful tips on canine communication and body language signals.

-Here are some tips and resources to help them feel as comfortable and safe as possible:
+Here are some tips and resources to help your animal feel as comfortable and safe as possible:

 • Keep animals home and inside with all windows and doors closed.